-- Aircraft Hydraulic System: Hydraulic power system in Aircraft use Pascal’s law to slow down aeroplanes on the runway.
-Also, used in flight control mechanism, landing gears, etc.
+- Aircraft Hydraulic System: Hydraulic power systems in Aircraft use Pascal’s law to slow down aeroplanes on the runway.
+Also, used in flight control mechanisms, landing gears, etc.

-- Hydraulic Pumps: Hydraulic Pumps used in the Automobile industries uses the philosophy of Pascal’s Law.
+- Hydraulic Pumps: Hydraulic Pumps used in the Automobile industry uses the philosophy of Pascal’s Law.

 - Wide applications of Pascal’s law are also seen in hydraulic testing of pressurized tanks, calibration of pressure gages, pressing of oils such as olive, hazelnut, and sunflower oils, compression of wood stocks, etc.

-- Various Pneumatic devices like Dentists’ drills, jackhammers, paint sprayers, and air brakes on trucks, etc works on the principle of Pascal’s Law.
+- Various Pneumatic devices like Dentists’ drills, jackhammers, paint sprayers, and air brakes on trucks, etc work on the principle of Pascal’s Law.